schil227/FantasticAdventuresOfDizzyFair/README.md

 | <img src="images/base_star_bug.gif" style="width:342px" /><br/>|<img src="images/fair_star_bug_fix.gif" style="width:342px" /> |
 | <p style="text-align: center;"> After collecting the last star, it can be collected again</p> | <p style="text-align: center;"> The last star is properly cleared </p>|

-This bug is especially heinous, and I would rank this bug-fix up there with fixing the spider movement.
+This bug is especially heinous; I would rank this one of the most important changes in this patch, up there with fixing the spider movement.
 During the game, Dizzy has to collect 100 stars - a particularly daunting task.
 When all the stars are collected, the barrier to Zak's chamber, and the final area, is open.

 However, sometimes the very final star you collect doesn't go away, even after the brief cut-scene explains the barrier is open.
 Many players may assume that they need to collect the star again, that the cut-scene played prematurely.
 However, if you collect that star again, the game becomes soft-locked - *at the very end of the game*.

 Without getting into the technical details, the thing that decides whether the star gate is active or not is equal to the number of stars Dizzy has collected.
-When Dizzy collects one too many stars, the count is no longer equal to zero, and the star gate is now up forever.
-Imagine my surprise when this happened to me on one of my test playthroughs.
+When Dizzy collects one too many stars, the count is no longer equal to zero, and the star gate is now blocking Dizzy forever.
+Imagine my surprise when this happened to me on one of my test play-throughs.

 <p align="center">
   <img src="images/FAoDizzy_Fair-Missing_One_Star.bmp" alt="Triceratops "/><br/>